nisrulz/adb-keep-screen-on/Readme.md

 ## ✨ Features

+- Supports multiple connected devices simultaneously.
-- Checks and stores the original stay awake setting before starting, restores it on exit.
+- Checks and stores the original stay awake setting for each device before starting, restores it on exit.
 - Wakes up the screen when enabling the stay awake debug setting.
 - Monitors ADB connection and toggles settings automatically.
 - Provides clear CLI feedback and graceful exit (restores settings on Ctrl+C).